ryankurte/docker-ns3/README.md

 # docker-ns3

-A Docker container for NS-3
+A Docker container for the NS-3 Network Simulator

-A Docker container for Omnet++

 ## Usage